top of page

 6. Parental Boundaries

-Parents who are deeply empathic often drown in the emotional weather of their children.
-Your child’s sadness does not mean you have failed.
-Your child’s frustration is not yours to fix.
-Your child’s behaviour is not a verdict on your worth.
-One of the greatest gifts we give children is showing them that connection can stay intact while boundaries stay firm.
-You can be warm and present without absorbing their storm.
+Empathic parents often feel overwhelmed by their children’s emotional states.
+Remember, your child’s sadness does not mean you have failed.
+Their frustration is not yours to fix.
+Their behaviour is not a reflection of your worth.
+One of the greatest gifts we can give children is demonstrating that connection can remain intact while boundaries stay firm.
+You can be warm and present without absorbing their storms.

 Your Empathy Should Never Discriminate Against You

-Many sensitive people have empathy that flows outward effortlessly but barely trickles inward.
-Your compassion should not skip your own name.
-You should be at the top of the list.
-If you begin to understand the nature of your sensitivity — the biological, emotional, nervous-system truth of it — you can start to look after it.
+Many sensitive individuals have empathy that flows outward effortlessly but barely trickles inward.
+Your compassion should not skip over your own name.
+You should be at the top of your list.
+By understanding the nature of your sensitivity—the biological, emotional, and nervous-system truths—you can start to care for it.
 Tend to it.
 Let it be the blessing it is.
 Nourish it with:

-Empathy can guide your life beautifully but only when it’s held in a structure that honours you too.
+Empathy can beautifully guide your life, but only when it’s held within a structure that honours you too.

 All my work is regulated under governing bodies, adhering to an ethical framework for the counselling and BACP Professional Conduct Procedures.
 Business and ICO insurance.